SysKitTeam/docs-insights/product-updates/insights1-release-note.md

 Read more about available configurable [Settings](#internal/how-to/customize-settings).

+## Tell us what you think!

+Your feedback and suggestions will help us build better SharePoint admin tools, so please feel free to [contact us](https://www.syskit.com/company/contact-us/) and send us your feedback and suggestions.

 [Try SysKit Insights Free](https://www.syskit.com/products/insights/download/)

-Your feedback and suggestions will help us build better SharePoint admin tools, so please feel free to [contact us](https://www.syskit.com/company/contact-us/) and tell us what you think!